Rohail30/Blockchain/Introduction/README.md

 ### Security Features:

 - **Changing Data**: Modifying data in a single block of a blockchain is incredibly challenging because altering one block would require changing the data in all subsequent blocks, which is practically impossible due to the distributed nature of the network.
-- **Transparency**: Copies of the blockchain are available to all participants in the network, ensuring transparency and making any attempted changes immediately visible to everyone.
+- **Transparency**: Copies of the blockchain are available to all participants(miners) in the network, ensuring transparency and making any attempted changes immediately visible to everyone.

 ### Proof of Work (PoW):